jacksanford1/mysite/content/posts/tech-post.md

 When I was experimenting with different hyper parameters and layer combinations I found that using 15 epochs was more than enough to figure out if the model would perform better or worse than past models.
 This took between 15-30 mins for most combinations.
 For the final model I decided to use, I trained for 100 epochs which took about 3.5 hours on a GPU.

 The best model was able to identify laughter with 95% accuracy.
 I tried to do better than 95% for a long time.
 But what I eventually figured out was that a lot of the error was my own fault (i.e. human error).
 I didn’t realize this until I went back and labeled the laughter for an episode that I had already labeled a week prior.
 I then compared the labels and found that they only had 97% overlap!
-Meaning that the “human” level error for identifying laughter in this situation is ~97%, so it is unreasonable to expect a machine to do better than 97%.
+Meaning that the “human” level accuracy for identifying laughter in this situation is ~97%, so it is unreasonable to expect a machine to do better than 97%.
 In that light, 95% for the algorithm looks like a more positive outcome.

 Even with 95% accuracy, the model almost never misses a laughter instance.
-The 5% error tends to come from the very beginning or end of a laughter instance where it often less clear when laughter "officially" begins or ends.
+The 5% error tends to come from the very beginning or end of a laughter instance where it is often less clear when laughter "officially" begins or ends.

 Once we have the trained model, I use it to predict laughter for all the non-labeled episodes.
 I did this outside of the Kaggle environment because of the massive amount of data we are predicting (all 10 seasons of audio effectively).
 Notebook found [here](https://github.com/jacksanford1/friends/blob/master/friendspredict.ipynb).